fiaasco/fiaas/README.md

 FIAAS "Full Install as a Service"
 =================================

-This is a collection of Ansible roles and playbooks to setup an configure a full LAMP stack on Debian with additional services like Varnish, Memcached or Redis where required.
+This is a collection of Ansible roles and playbooks to setup and configure a full LAMP stack on Debian with additional services like Varnish, Memcached or Redis where required.
 The FIAAS playbooks generate more than just the standard service on your VM.
 FIAAS includes:
   * creation of users, vhosts, php-fpm pools, databases and solr cores
   * firewall and fail2ban enabled